-- 1. A proxy is only valid for one board meeting. - 2.
-Board members are required to provide their proxy in writing to the designated Board Member and the Board Chair or Executive Director. - 3.
-Board Members may hold a maximum of two proxies at any given time. - 4.
-Board business can only be conducted when the number of Board members present is more than the number of proxies provided. - 5.
+- 4. Board business can only be conducted when the number of Board members present is more than the number of proxies provided. - 5.
 By discretion the Executive Committee can disallow proxies on voting issues before the vote has been conducted. - 6.
-Only two Executive Committee members at any given time may proxy his or her vote.
+Only two Executive Committee members at any given time may proxy their his or her vote. - H. Officers

-H. Officers